ibomdv/dlp/README.md

 ## Update: August 5, 2026
 1) SDR-RX
 Frequency correction for rigctl and adjustment for the correct DRM logging frequency.
-If DRM reception must instead be performed using USB or LSB—for instance, because the SDR software does not offer a DRM mode— a correction function is available.
+If DRM reception must instead be performed using USB/LSB for instance, because the SDR software does not offer a DRM mode— a correction function is available.
 The offset (e.g., + or - 5 kHz) is detected, and the correct logging frequency for the DReaM log is simultaneously passed on.